Colorectal Cancer Treatment

-Treatment options for colorectal cancer depend on the stage of the tumor—that is, how far it has spread or how deeply it is affecting the intestinal wall and other tissues as well as whether it is located in the colon or rectum.
-In general, patients with colon cancer receive post-operative chemotherapy if the lymph nodes are positive.
-For rectal cancer, most patients who have positive nodes or who have tumors that extend into the fat surrounding the rectum receive chemotherapy plus radiation before surgery.
-Treatment is also tailored to the patient's age, medical history, overall health, and tolerance for specific medications and therapies.
+Treatment options depend on the stage of the colon cancer—that is, how far it has spread.
+The stage also depends on how deeply cancer is affecting the intestinal wall and other tissues and whether it is in the colon or rectum.
+In general, colon cancer patients receive post-operative chemotherapy if the lymph nodes are positive.
+Rectal cancer patients with positive nodes or tumors that extend into the fat surrounding the rectum receive chemotherapy plus radiation before surgery.
+Your doctor will tailor your treatment according to your age, medical history, overall health, and tolerance for specific medications and therapies.

 Standard options include:

-- Partial colectomy (also called partial bowel resection)—The tumor and normal tissue on either side of the diseased area in the colon are removed.
-The surgeon then reconnects the healthy colon.
-Sometimes the physician may have to create a temporary colostomy, or an opening for solid waste from the bowel to a special bag a patient wears outside the body, until the healthy tissue has healed.
-At times, the colostomy is permanent.
+- Partial colectomy (partial bowel resection)—The surgeon removes the tumor and normal tissue on either side of the diseased area in the colon and reconnects the healthy colon.
+Sometimes the surgeon may have to create a temporary colostomy until the healthy tissue has healed.
+The colostomy creates an opening for solid waste from the bowel.
+The patient wears a special bag outside the body which collects the waste for disposal.
+At times, the colostomy may be permanent.

-- Laparoscopic surgery or "keyhole" surgery—Small tube-like instruments and an extremely small camera are inserted into the abdomen through incisions made in the abdominal wall.
-The surgeon sees what the camera sees on a television-type screen and can cut out a large section of the bowel and adjacent tissue, called the mesentery.
+- Laparoscopic surgery or “keyhole” surgery—The surgeon inserts small, tube-like instruments and a camera into the abdomen through incisions in the abdominal wall.
+The surgeon sees what the camera sees on a video monitor.
+They may remove a large section of the bowel and adjacent tissue, called the mesentery.

 - External beam therapy (EBT): EBT delivers a beam of high-energy x-rays or protons to the tumor.
 A machine generates and targets the radiation beam at the tumor site.
 EBT destroys cancer cells, and conformal treatment plans spare surrounding normal tissues from exposure.